matteocng/react-flag-icon-css/README.md

 // Please only use `FlagIconFactory` one time in your application, there is no
 // need to use it multiple times (it would slow down your app).
 You may place the
 // line below in a `FlagIcon.js` file in your 'components' directory, then
-// write `export default FlagIcon` after it and import it everywhere in your app. const FlagIcon = FlagIconFactory(React)
+// write `export default FlagIcon` as shown below and import it elsewhere in your app. const FlagIcon = FlagIconFactory(React)
 // If you are not using css modules, write the following:
 // const FlagIcon = FlagIconFactory(React, { useCssModules: false })